devpi/devpi/doc/adminman/replica.rst

 - A user can repeat installations against a replica without requiring the master or ``https://pypi.org`` to be online.
-The replica carries all neccessary information with itself but it will not allow any modifying operations without connecting to the master.
+The replica carries all necessary information with itself but it will not allow any modifying operations without connecting to the master.

 - A server administrator can start a devpi-server in replicating mode